IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 A generator with operation cost (sum of the fuel and emission cost, excluding O&M cost) >0 is considered a non-renewable unit.
 If the unit has no operation cost and its maximum storage =0, It is considered a renewable unit.
 If its maximum storage is >0, with or without operation cost, it is regarded as an ESS.

-A very small variable O&M cost (not below 0.01 €/MWh, otherwise it will be converted to 0 by the model) for the ESS can be used to avoid pumping with avoided curtailment (at no cost) and afterwards discharged as spillage.
+A very small variable O&M cost for the ESS (not below 0.01 €/MWh; otherwise the model converts it to 0) can prevent it from pumping with avoided curtailment (at no cost) and then discharging as spillage.

 The startup cost of a generating unit refers to the expenses incurred when bringing a power generation unit online, from an idle state to a point where it can produce electricity.